biologist79/ESPuino/README.md

 * Now, that the git-repository is saved locally, import this folder into Platformio as a project.
 * There's a file called `platformio.ini`, that contains the configuration for different develboards (e.g. env:lolin32).
 Platformio supports hundrets of boards out of the box.
 So probably you need to change/extend that configuration.
 Guess Lolin32 is described in platformio.ini but you need Lolin D32, then lookup Platformio's [documentation](https://docs.platformio.org/en/latest/boards/espressif32/lolin_d32.html) to know what to change.
 * Depending on your operating system (Windows, Mac OS, Linux), you probably need to change `upload_port`and `monitor_port` as well.
 * Edit `src/settings.h` according your needs.
-Especially GPIO-configuration is really important.
+Especially don't forget to set `HAL` depending on your develboard.
+* Edit board-specific (`HAL`) config-file (e.g. `settings-lolin32.h` for Lolin32 or `settings-lolin_d32.h` for Lolin D32).
+If you're running a board that is not listed there: start with `settings-lolin32.h`.
+Specific means: it was successfully tested.
+Said this I want to outline in many cases it can used with other boards (with no or just a few tweaks).
 * Connect your develboard via USB, click the alien-head to the left and run `Upload and Monitor`.
 All libraries necessary should be fetched in background now followed by code-compilation.
 After that, your ESP32 is flashed with the firmware.
 * Now have a look at the serial-output at the bottom of Visual Studio Code's windows.
 * If everything ran fine, at the first run, Tonuino should open an access-point with the name "Tonuino".
-Connect to this WiFi with your computer (or mobile) and enter `192.168.4.1` to your webbrowser.
+Join this WiFi with your computer (or mobile) and enter `192.168.4.1` to your webbrowser.
 Enter WiFi-credentials and the hostname.
 After saving the configuraton, restart Tonuino.
-* Now Tonuino tries to join your WiFi.
+* Now Tonuino tries to join your WiFi (with the credentials previously entered).
 If that was successful, an IP is shown in the serial-console of Visual Studio Code.
 You can call Tonuino's GUI via this IP.
 If mDNS-feature is active in `src/settings.h`, you can use the hostname configured extended by .local.
 So if you configured `tonuino` as hostname, you can use `tonuino.local` for webgui and FTP.
 * Via FTP you can upload data (don't expect it to be super fast).
 It's round about 185 kb/s if SD is in SPI-mode and 300 kB/s if SD is in MMC-mode.
 * Via webbrowser you can configure various settings and pair RFID-tags with actions.